 If you decide to move forward with the disinheritance, make sure your reasons are clearly stated within estate planning documents.
-You want to lessen the chance that the heir will contest the will, which can be an emotional, drawn-out process for all involved.
-Simply not including a person’s name is not enough, as the argument could be made that you omitted your child in error.
+You want to reduce the chance that the heir will contest the will, which can be an emotional, drawn-out process for all involved.
+Not including a person’s name in a will is not enough, as the argument could be made that you omitted your child in error.

-In the same token, check that your beneficiary designations have been updated to reflect your most current wishes.
+Also, update your beneficiary designations to reflect your most current wishes.
 If you disinherit a child from your estate plan but fail to update beneficiary designations on life insurance policies or retirement accounts, this information will actually supersede whatever is contained within your will.
 It’s a good idea to look over beneficiary designations every few years or so to determine whether they continue to meet your needs.